Australia Travel Blog

 Most tourists will be heading to beaches and reefs, some will want adrenaline activities, there is plenty of skydiving and bungee jumping to be found around Australia’s tourist destinations.

-Of course most visitors to Australia want to check out Australian wildlife.
+Of course, most visitors to Australia want to check out Australian wildlife.
 Who doesn’t want to cuddle a koala and pat a kangaroo?
-There are dozens of places you can do this in Australia.
+There are dozens of places you can do this in Australia, including in every major city.

-Actually holding a koala can prove difficult, but mostly you’re allowed to pet them.
+Holding a koala can prove difficult, but mostly you’re allowed to pet them, as my son is doing in the photo above.

 Queensland